Skip to Main Content

 1. The dealing must be for a purpose outlined in the Copyright Act: research, private study, criticism, review, news reporting, education, satire, and parody.

 2. The work must be treated fairly.
-The Copyright Fair Dealing Analysis at Conestoga tool can help you decide if a work is being treated fairly.
+The Copyright Fair Dealing Analysis at Conestoga tool can help you decide if a work is treated fairly.

 Fair Dealing Request Form